 Across Canada it's estimated that 725,000 people will experience symptoms consistent with generalized anxiety disorder, a condition that involves frequent and persistent worry about everyday activities (Statistics Canada, 2013).
-While we all occasionally feel worried or afraid, some people can feel overwhelmed by anxiety that is persistent, excessive and debilitating.

 Anxiety can be all encompassing - manifesting in a broad range of symptoms including IBS, insomnia, procrastination and avoiding certain social settings.

 People suffering from anxiety often underestimate their abilities to cope and overestimate the possibility that the worry or fear will be disastrous (Holdevici & Carcium, 2010).
 In order to help treat anxiety, it's important to first support you by increasing your tolerance of stressful situations, which subsequently increases your ability to cope with future challenges.